Walking in the Rhins

 A book of the 30 Best Wigtownshire Walks complied by Robert Clark and published by the Stranraer Rotary club can be purchased from Gateway to Galloway Hub.

 Stranraer Town Trail

 Take a walk through the town and immerse in the history as you go.
 The Stranraer History trust have developed a fascinating trail which highlights the interesting sites and buildings that Stranraer has to offer.
 Look out for the various plaques, with detailed historic information along the way.
 Additionally, you can collect the town trail map and informational leaflet at Gateway to Galloway.
 To learn more about Stranraer history, please click this link.

 The Mull of Galloway Trail is a stunning coastal walk developed and maintained by Stranraer Rotary Club.
 The route can be started from Gateway to Galloway Hub and completes at the Mull of Galloway, the most Southernly point in Scotland.
 Additionally, The Mull of Galloway Trail has north links to the Ayrshire Coastal Path.
 Leaflets on this trail are available at the Gateway to Galloway and for more information, please click this link.
 The Mull of Galloway has a an experience

 Currently under development, the Rhins Coastal Path on completion will be an 83-mile circular route around the Rhins linking North to South of the peninsula.

 Southern Upland Way

 The Southern Upland Way is a 214-mile walk stretching West to East across Scotland.
 The route has been spilt into 12 sections to allow for shorter walks that can be managed in a day.
+The first two sections of the route begin in the Rhins.
+Part 1 of the route is from Portpatirck to Castle Kennedy, part 2 of the routes takes you from Castle Kennedy to Bargrennan.
 For more information, please click this link.